Collectors Universe Is On Sale

 I covered Q2 extensively, but, unfortunately, I have not yet reviewed Q3 for Seeking Alpha, which I will discuss briefly here.

 After Q2 was marked by a substantial increase in revenue from CLCT’s new Chinese operations that drove total revenue up 41% y/y, Q3 saw a slight y/y decline in China.
 As a result, total revenue grew only 7%.
 However, with the OUS business virtually flat, I think the 7% increase in Q3 sales that was driven exclusively by the United States was relatively impressive.
-Revenue was a quarterly record of $18.6 million driven by a 7% y/y increase in coins and a 11% y/y increase in cards and autographs.
+Revenue was a quarterly record of $18.6 million driven by a 7% y/y increase in coins and an 11% y/y increase in cards and autographs.

 The most interesting insight into Q3 revenue was undoubtedly China.
 Although the company anticipates the business to grow over time, the quarterly revenue timing could be hard to predict.
 Ultimately, this could translate into more quarterly volatility, but as long as the long-term story remains intact, I do not care.